NASAWorldWind/NASAWorldWind.github.io/content/web/_index.md

 ## Download

 *The first release of Web WorldWind is imminent, please check back soon for updates to these instructions!
-The versioned release will be the first official release of Web WorldWind and will be available as a hosted library and through NPM.*
+The versioned release will be the first official release of Web WorldWind and will be available as a hosted library and through npm.*

 ### Building the library

-Building the library requires NPM.
+Building the library requires npm.

 1. Clone the Web WorldWind Repository from GitHub: `git clone https://github.com/NASAWorldWind/WebWorldWind.git`
 2. Install the dependencies: `npm install`